-The following table presents revenue by the geography where our work was performed for the years ended December 31, 2020, 2019 and 2018.
-The reconciliation to total revenue on our consolidated profit and loss account and to segment revenue is shown in the table above.
+The following table presents revenue by the geography where our work was performed for the years ended December 31, 2021, 2020 and 2019.
+The reconciliation to total revenue on our consolidated statements of comprehensive income and to segment revenue is shown in the table above.